Hair Changes For The Season

 As the weather changes so should your hair regimen.

 It is Fall, and as beautiful and cozy as this season is, it is the start of some significant changes dealing with our hair and scalp.

 Just think about it, around what time of year is everyone usually getting sick or complaining about dry scalp or hair?

-Being sick often leads to becoming dehydrated from lack of fluids.
-Not to mention when you’re sick you may lounge more and skip a few steps in your daily grooming regimen.
+Being sick often leads to becoming dehydrated from a lack of fluids.
+Not to mention when you're sick you may lounge more and skip a few steps in your daily grooming regimen.

 Certain aspects of each season may contribute to the health of our hair negatively if we are not prepared.

 I know you’re thinking, “What does Fall have to do with my scalp and hair becoming dry?”

 Again, Fall is just the start.
 With winds increasing, your hair may become dry and brittle because wind evaporates moisture.
 The evaporation of moisture can also lead to your hair being more tangled than usual.

 It is essential to apply a moisturizer on your hair focusing on the entire hairline front to back and the ends of your hair.
 Depending on your hair's porosity, you would apply a moisturizer every one to three days.